-Q3.
-The first iteration should be similar to your previous blastp search.
+Q3 The first iteration should be similar to your previous blastp search.
 Did you find any new potential homologs that you did not see previously?

-Q4.
-Now, we'd like to search for more distant homology, using another iteration of PSI-BLAST (click the "Run" button).
+Q4 Now, we'd like to search for more distant homology, using another iteration of PSI-BLAST (click the "Run" button, see Figure 2 below).
 Were you able to find any other proteins?
 If so, what were they and what function do they perform?